culibraries/folio/pulumi/README.md

 8. Rebuild the stripes container with the new okapi URL.
 See the Dockerfile and the `OKAPI_URL` variable there.
 See the instructions for building this container in /containers/folio/stripes.
 9. Change the tag in index.js for this container.
 Run `pulumi up`.
 Verify that the correctly tagged container is loaded in the pod by doing `describe pod`.

+### Switching the okapi container cert between cublcta domain and colorado.edu domain
+While stripes has 2 containers, one of which is built for cublcta.com access and the other of which is built for colorado.edu, there must be only one okapi gateway for the folio deployment.
+Because of this its cert needs to be applied to reflect whatever domain is being used to serve okapi.
+This is currently controlled by a the array in the `uilt.usesProdCerts`.
+If the colorado.edu domain is being used, the `prod` array needs to include the stack name and running `pulumi up` will apply the change.

 ### Getting colorado.edu certificates
 Fill out this form https://oit.colorado.edu/services/web-content-applications/ssl-certificates.
 This will generate a ticket for campus IT to work on the certificate request.
 Follow the instructions in the email that you get.
 For example, there is a second form that needs to be filled out to actually start the certificate issuance process through a 3rd party company that our IT contracts with.